Batman: Arkham City: Retail editions

-In the United Kingdom, the Robin Edition was announced, available exclusively through retailers Game and Gamestation, containing the game and all of the Robin pre-order content including the playable character, skins and challenge maps.
+In the United Kingdom, the "Robin Edition" was announced, available exclusively through retailers Game and Gamestation, containing the game and all of the Robin pre-order content including the playable character, skins and challenge maps.
 A series of "Steelbook Edition" versions of the game were also made available, featuring the standard game with a metallic case.
 The Joker-themed Steelbook includes the "Joker's Carnival" challenge map, the animated film Batman: Under the Red Hood on DVD (Blu-ray for PlayStation 3), and the Bronze Age Batman skin DLC.
 Three other villain-themed steelbook cases were also offered, featuring the likenesses of Two-Face and the Penguin.
 A fourth steelbook featuring Catwoman was released, containing the Batman: Earth One alternative skin for Batman.

-The Collector's Edition contains a Batman statue by Kotobukiya, a collectible art book, Batman: Arkham City – The Album from WaterTower Music, the animated film Batman: Gotham Knight, The Dark Knight Returns skin and the Penguin-themed "Iceberg Lounge" challenge map.
+The "Collector's Edition" contains a Batman statue by Kotobukiya, a collectible art book, Batman: Arkham City – The Album from WaterTower Music, the animated film Batman: Gotham Knight, The Dark Knight Returns skin and the Penguin-themed "Iceberg Lounge" challenge map.
 In July 2011, the Microsoft Windows version of the game was revealed to use Games for Windows – Live (GFWL) to access online services.
 Confusion concerning the use of GFWL was raised when a distributor was told by Warner Bros. that the title did not use the Live system, but the use of GFWL was confirmed in late August.
+However, the game and its sequel has been removed from GFWL and SecuROM on October 17, 2013.
+The save game will not continue unless it is started from the beginning.
+Therefore, when buying a retail version, the system clock must changed before activating the game.

-On October 25, 2011, a Batman themed Xbox 360 console bundle was released, containing the game, a DVD of Batman: Gotham Knight, a DVD of the Green Lantern film, the Green Lantern video game tie-in Rise of the Manhunters, and a 250GB Xbox 360 console.
+On October 25, 2011, a Batman-themed Xbox 360 console bundle was released, containing the game, a DVD of Batman: Gotham Knight, a DVD of the Green Lantern film, the Green Lantern video game tie-in Rise of the Manhunters, and a 250GB Xbox 360 console.
 A bundle containing these items and a Kinect controller was also released.

-A Game of the Year edition was announced on April 23, 2012, containing the game and all of the released downloadable content (DLC).
+A "Game of the Year Edition" was announced on April 23, 2012, containing the game and all of the released downloadable content (DLC).
 A free download of the animated movie Batman: Year One was also included with versions released in the United States and Canada.
 The cover art was widely criticized for its large text of review scores and quotations, which dwarfed the actual name of the game.
 Some critics claimed it to be among the worst ever.
+The "Game of the Year Edition" was developed for OS X by Feral Interactive and released on December 13, 2012.